AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-05-31-144-shades-of-gray/index.md

   </table>
 </div>

 Nothing super exciting, but there is one problem: Mathematically speaking, the hash should eventually generate an embarrassing permutation of tiles.
 When you consider that I [make frequent and atomic commits](/blog/atomic-git-commits/), this may not end well.
-On the other hand, there are 256 grayscale values for each of the 16 tiles, which when you do the math comes out to—*counts fingers*—lots and lots of permutations.
-So it's unlikely that I'll ever run into edge cases where this algorithm produces something silly.
-Plus, there are only so many ways to draw things in the confines of a four-by-four grid.
+On the other hand, there are 144 tiles, each of which can be black or white, which when you do the math comes out to—*counts fingers*—lots and lots of permutations.
+So it's unlikely that I'll ever run into edge cases where this algorithm produces something silly or even coherent.